 9. Encourage her

 If you see that your wife is giving up on pushing (I almost did) tell her to push one more time.
 Tell her that the baby is so close to coming out, this will give her an extra push to push!
-Encourage her all of the way!
+Encourage mom-to-be all the way.

 10.Make sure she’s in a calm state